submorphic/Modern-Fullstack-Serverless-/README.md

 adding new features.
 A developer can hook into these services and implement features with no knowledge of the actual backend implementation and with little to no backend code at all.

+## Different Implementations of Serverless

+Let’s take a look at the different ways that you can build serverless applications as well as some of the differences between them.

+### SERVERLESS FRAMEWORK

+One of the first serverless implementations, the Serverless Framework, is the most popular.
+It is a free and open source framework, launched in October 2015 under the name JAWS, and written using Node.js.
+At first, the Serverless Framework only supported AWS, but then it added support for cloud providers like Google and Microsoft Azure, among others.
+The Serverless Framework utilizes a combination of a configuration file (serverless.yml), CLI, and function code to provide a nice experience for people wanting to deploy serverless functions and other AWS services to the cloud from a local environment.
+Getting up and running with the Serverless Framework can present a somewhat steep learning curve, especially for developers new to cloud computing.
+There is much terminology to learn and a lot that goes into understanding how cloud services work in order to build anything more than just a “Hello World” application.
+Overall, the Serverless Framework is a good option if you understand to some extent how cloud infrastructure works, and are looking for something that will work with other cloud providers in addition to AWS.